Sexual grooming: Non-violent offenders

 To establish a good relationship with a child and the child's family, child groomers might do several things: they might try to gain the child's or parents' trust by befriending them, with the goal of easy access to the child.
 A trusting relationship with the family means the child's parents are less likely to believe potential accusations.
 Child groomers might look for opportunities to have time alone with the child, which can be done by offering to babysit; the groomers may also invite the child for sleepovers, for opportunistic bed sharing.
-They might give gifts or money to the child in exchange for sexual contact, or for no apparent reason.
+They might give gifts or money to the child in exchange for sexual contact, or simply because they like or love them.
 Commonly, they show pornography to the child, or talk about sexual topics with the child, hoping to make it easy for the child to accept such acts, thus normalizing the behavior.
 They may also engage in hugging, kissing, or other physical contact, even when the child does not want it.

-When grooming techniques are successful, the resulting compliance of the child can be mis-interpreted as consent; and the child treated as if they were not a victim of crime.
+When grooming techniques are successful, the resulting compliance of the child can be mis-interpreted as consent and the child treated as if they were not a victim of crime.
 When the behavior is considered criminal, it can still be perceived as a lesser offense.

 Some offenders prefer sexual gratification from less obvious types of behaviors, and grooming behaviors in and of themselves are the goal as they provide a chance to engage in a paraphilia.

-Signs that characterize child groomers include: a person who tries to communicate with a child online or in person in secret, outside the knowledge of the child's parents or guardians; a person who attempts to isolate a child from their friends or family, or who discourages the child from spending time with others; or a person who asks a child to keep secrets or who makes the child feel like they are special or important in a way that is inappropriate.
+Signs that characterize child groomers include a person who tries to communicate with a child online or in person in secret, outside the knowledge of the child's parents or guardians, a person who attempts to isolate a child from their friends or family, or who discourages the child from spending time with others, or a person who asks a child to keep secrets or who makes the child feel like they are special or important in a way that is inappropriate.